 Step 10: Track Your Accounts / Net Worth

 I find that the more I look at my accounts, the more I want to save.
-There are 2 tools that I use to track my accounts.
-Both have web portals of Mobile apps available.
-One is Mint.
+There is a tool I use almost on a daily basis to track my accounts.
+Mint has a web portal or Mobile app available.
 I have been using them for many years to keep track of transactions and budgeting.
-The other is Personal Capital, where it is similar to Mint but have a few differences.
-Both are very good and informative.

 Disclaimer: I will not and cannot be held liable for any actions you take as a result of anything you read here.
 I do not provide financial advice and I am not a qualified financial advisor.
 All information found here, including any ideas, opinions, views, commentaries, suggestions, expressed or implied herein, are for informational, entertainment or educational purposes only and should not be construed as personal investment advice.
 Thank you!